 How much is homeowners insurance on a million-dollar home?

 The average annual national cost of homeowners insurance on a million-dollar home is $6,253, based on $1 million in dwelling coverage, $300,000 in liability coverage and a $2,500 deductible.
 You might have paid $1 million for your home, but that doesn’t mean it’s the right amount of dwelling coverage.
-In some areas, market values are inflated, leading to homes that cost more than their replacement cost.
+In some areas, market values are inflated, leading to homes that cost more to buy than they would cost to rebuild.

 | Coverage | Average annual premium | Average monthly premium |